gagres/dotfiles/README.md

 This script sets zsh as the default shell.
 Changes will be available next time you login.

-This repository was based on: @lidimayra
+This repository was based on: [lidimayra](https://github.com/lidimayra/dotfiles)